 HEALTH BENEFITS: Amounts paid to provide health benefits for its current employees or retired employees for whom benefits are paid.
 These charges should be distributed to the appropriate functions in accordance with the related salary expenditures.
 Do not include health/dental premiums paid for employees here, use the 21X Group Insurance series for premiums paid.
-Examples: Employer contribution to Health Savings Account (HSA), in-lieu of insurance payments, Employee Deductible Reimbursement paid by employer.
+Examples: Employer contribution to Health Savings Account (HSA), in-lieu of insurance payments, Employee Deductible Reimbursement paid by employer, employee discounted health club memberships.
+Employee Flex deductions should not show as an expense/revenue to the district but should go through a clearing account and appear in the district balance sheet.

 - 280 NON-INSTRUCTIONAL

 - 281 TEACHERS/PROFESSIONAL STAFF

 - 282 INSTRUCTIONAL AIDES & ASSISTANTS

 - 283 SUBSTITUTE TEACHERS

 - 284 TECHNICAL STAFF

 - 285 SUPERINTENDENT/ESU ADMINISTRATOR

 - 286 PROFESSIONAL NON-CERTIFICATED STAFF

-- RETIREMENT INCENTIVE PLAN: Expenditures for payments to employees leaving the school district when two or more school districts reorganize or unify as specifically permitted in §79-855 of Nebraska State Statute.
+- 287 RETIREMENT INCENTIVE PLAN: Expenditures for payments to employees leaving the school district when two or more school districts reorganize or unify as specifically permitted in §79-855 of Nebraska State Statute.
 (Record only in 2290 Support Services Instruction)

 - STAFF DEVELOPMENT ASSISTANCE: Expenditures for payments to employees or the appropriate educational institution when two or more school districts reorganize or unify as specifically permitted in §79-856 of Nebraska State Statute.
 (Record only in 2290 Support Services Instruction)

-OTHER EMPLOYEE BENEFITS: Employee benefits other than those classified above, including fringe benefits such as automobile allowances, housing or related supplements, moving expenses, cell phone allowance and paid parking.
+OTHER EMPLOYEE BENEFITS: Employee benefits other than those classified above, including fringe benefits such as automobile allowances, tax sheltered annuities, housing or related supplements, moving expenses, cell phone allowance and paid parking.
 These charges should be distributed to the appropriate functions in accordance with the related salary expenditures.